 Air conditioners are constructed to endure elements, including rain and snow.
 However, if your outdoor air conditioner is drenched in standing water from a long downpour, this can severely damage the electrical components inside.
 Your air conditioner is most likely to suffer damage if the floodwater exceeds a foot deep.
-Still, if the unit has flooded at all, call Service Experts Heating & Air Conditioning at 614-334-3192 for an air conditioning inspection.
+Still, if the unit has flooded at all, call Stevenson Service Experts at 614-334-3192 for an air conditioning inspection.

 If severe flooding has occurred or is likely to happen, follow these steps to avoid hurting your air conditioner or creating dangerous operating conditions.